 ---|---|

-With an average monthly rate of $90, USAA was the cheapest insurer for police officers.
+With an average monthly rate of $95, Nationwide was the cheapest insurer for police officers.
 If you're one of the many law enforcement officers with military experience, USAA could be a great option with low rates.

-If you don't qualify for USAA, consider starting your search with GEICO, which is about $10 more per month for a six-month policy.
+If you don't qualify for USAA, consider starting your search with State Farm, which is about $15 more per month.
 Use the data above as a jumping-off point in your search, and remember that our driver profile likely does not match yours exactly.

 Companies offer discounts for police officers — alongside other professions — for what they see as a decreased risk.
 As a police officer, there’s no one who knows the laws and rules of the road like you.
 So car insurance companies consider you less likely to file a claim or receive a citation — thus making you a less-risky customer, which is reflected in more affordable rates.
 Here are some companies offering car insurance discounts for police officers: